 InnoDBtables.
 This is beneficial for tables on varying backup schedules or that require backup less frequently.
 See Making a Partial Backup for details.

 File-per-table tablespaces permit monitoring table size on the file system by monitoring the size of the tablespace data file.

-Common Linux file systems do not permit concurrent writes to a single file such as a system tablespace data file when
+Common Linux file systems do not permit concurrent writes to a single file such as a shared tablespace data file when

 innodb_flush_methodis set to